LooihV/IOT_EMASA/Documentation/Dockerization/LoRaWAN Server Dockerization.md

     docker network -d bridge chirp-django-net
     ```

-    prop into each container settings
+    Then, add the netwroks prop into each container settings

     ```yml
     networks:
         - chirp-django-net
     ```